-A thoroughfare that permits free passage of pedestrians and bicycles but is open to vehicles at only one end, distinct from a culde-sac which permits no through passage.
+A type of road that permits free passage of pedestrians and bicycles but is open to vehicles at only one end, distinct from a culde-sac which permits no through passage.

 Commercial:

 Any retail, service, or auto-oriented use that deals with transactions with the public either directly or through remote communication.